ucb-bar/MxGen/README.md

 - `modesOverride` — explicitly restrict which PE modes are instantiated
 - `laneOutputWidths` — optional per-lane output bit widths

+## Adder Backend

+The per-lane add stage after the multiplier grid is pluggable.
+The hardfloat implementation (`MxPEAddRecFN`, from the Berkeley hardfloat library) is the most-used one and what `MxFpMul` defaults to.

+The `useFpnewAdder = true` `MxConfig` flag routes the per-lane add through cvfpu/fpnew's `fpnew_fma` in BF16 ADD mode.
+This is provided only as an example — its main purpose is to serve as a reference for integrating other adder implementations.
+The wrapper at `src/main/scala/mxgen/cvfpu/MxFpnewBf16Add.scala` shows the pattern.

 ## Building and Testing

 Requires [Mill](https://mill-build.com/).